Joe Benson: Minnesota Twins

 The Minnesota Twins selected Benson in the second round of the 2006 Major League Baseball Draft.
 Benson signed with the Twins rather than attend Purdue.

-Benson participated in spring training for the Twins in 2011, but did not make the opening day roster and was subsequently assigned to the AA affiliate of the Twins, the New Britain Rock Cats, where he was given the starting job in center field.
+Benson participated in spring training for the Twins in 2011, but did not make the opening day roster and was subsequently assigned to the Double-A affiliate of the Twins, the New Britain Rock Cats, where he was given the starting job in center field.
 On September 6, 2011, Benson made his major league debut for the Minnesota Twins.
 He went without a hit a three at-bats, drawing a walk and striking out once.
 Benson's first major league hit was a single off of Detroit Tigers pitcher Max Scherzer on September 10, 2011.

 In 2013, Benson competed with Aaron Hicks for the starting centerfield position with the Twins.
-Hicks won the job, and Benson went to the Rochester Red Wings of the Class AAA International League.
+Hicks won the job, and Benson went to the Rochester Red Wings of the Triple-A International League.
 In May 2013, the Twins put Benson on outright waivers to clear a roster spot for P. J. Walters.

 Texas Rangers

 On May 25, 2013, Benson was claimed off waivers by the Texas Rangers.
-On September 1, 2013, Benson was designated for assignment and he was outrighted on September 3.
-On November 4, 2013, Benson elected free agency.
+On September 1, Benson was designated for assignment by Texas.
+He cleared waivers and was sent outright to the Triple-A Round Rock Express on September 3.
+Benson never appeared for Texas, playing in 44 games for the rookie-level Arizona League Rangers and Double-A Frisco RoughRiders.
+On November 4, Benson elected free agency.

 Miami Marlins

-Benson signed a minor league deal with the Miami Marlins on January 9, 2014, and spent most of the season with Double–A Jacksonville Suns.
+On December 20, 2013, Benson signed a minor league contract with the Miami Marlins.
+He spent most of the season with Double–A Jacksonville Suns, also playing in three games for the Triple-A New Orleans Zephyrs.
+In 124 games for Jacksonville, Benson slashed .250/.355/.380 with four home runs, 24 RBI, and seven stolen bases.

 Atlanta Braves

-In January 2015, Benson signed a minor league deal with the Atlanta Braves.
-He was released by the Braves in mid June.
+On January 7, 2015, Benson signed a minor league contract with the Atlanta Braves.
+In 41 games for the Triple-A Gwinnett Braves, he batted .246/.346/.331 with no home runs, nine RBI, and four stolen bases.
+Benson was released by the Braves organization on June 19.